 If a neighbourhood cat is regularly coming on to your property and causing a nuisance, and you know who owns it, we encourage you to speak to the owner to resolve the situation.

-If you can't resolve the situation with the owner, you are entitled to contain the cat and contact us.
+If you can't resolve the situation with the owner, you are entitled to contain the cat and you can contact us by calling (03) 9278 4444.
 Council officers will return the cat to its owner and discuss the issue with them.

 If the problem continues, we can issue the owner with a notice of objection to the presence of that cat on private property.